mendix/docs/content/en/docs/refguide/mobile/distributing-mobile-apps/startup-optimize-native.md

 ## 4 Over-the-Air Updates

 OTA updates let you upgrade your native client from the cloud without installing an updated version on the cloud.
-You can enable OTA Updates in the native navigation profile.
-Once enabled, each time you publish your Mendix application an OTA bundle is generated and published as well.
+You can enable OTA updates in the native navigation profile.
+Once enabled, each time you publish your Mendix app an OTA bundle is generated and published as well.
 For more details see [Updating Native Apps](/refguide/mobile/distributing-mobile-apps/overtheair-updates/).

-The Mendix client checks for a new OTA update each time end-users start their native mobile apps.
-If there is no new OTA, the app starts as usual.
+The Mendix Client checks for a new OTA update each time end-users start their native mobile apps.
+If there is no new OTA update the app starts as usual.
 If there is a new OTA update, the client downloads and installs it automatically.
-If the size of the OTA package is large, this may affect the startup performance as downloading a larger package would take longer.
+If the size of the OTA package is large, this may slow startup performance as downloading large packages takes time.

-OTA updates can be optimized by keeping the payload of the application small.
-Avoid large images or animations in the static resources of your project or widgets (including their dependencies).
-You can check the size of the OTA bundle by downloading it via this link from a deployed runtime: https://[RUNTIME-URL]/mxota/ios.zip (or android.zip).
+OTA updates can be optimized by keeping the application's payload small.
+Avoid including large images or animations in the static resources of your project or widgets (including their dependencies).

+You can an OTA bundle's size by downloading it via a link like this from a deployed runtime: `https://{YOUR-RUNTIME-URL}/mxota/ios.zip` (or android.zip for Android apps).

 ## 5 Initial Synchronization